Skip to Content

 So I figured this week I should talk to a Republican in the Illinois House who has also been heavily involved with transit discussions.
 However, my press contact for the Illinois Senate Republicans checked in with their counterpart in the other chamber, and that person said there didn't seem to be such an animal.
 (Since then, I did get a tip about a pro-public transportation House Republican, so I'll reach out to them in the near future.)

-But my Senate press contact said GOP State Senator Seth Lewis (24th), who attended the December transit research trip to Germany with DeWitte and several Demcratic legislators, was also very interested in discussing the subject.
+But my Senate press contact said GOP State Senator Seth Lewis (24th), who attended the December transit research trip to Germany with DeWitte and several Demoratic legislators, was also very interested in discussing the subject.
 His west-suburban territory includes includes all or parts of Addison, Bartlett, Bloomingdale, Carol Stream, Elk Grove Village, Hanover Park, Itasca, Roselle, Naperville, Warrenville, West Chicago, Wheaton, Winfield, and Wood Dale in DuPage and Cook counties.

 The interview has been edited a bit for clarity and brevity.

-John Greenfield: I understand that you're on the Senate Transportation Committee and you're based in Carol Spring.
+John Greenfield: I understand that you're on the Senate Transportation Committee and you're based in Carol Stream.
 I assume that's a pretty "purple" area, since the senator before you who was a Democrat [Thomas Cullerton.]
 So I'm guessing there's kind of a mix of Democrats and Republicans out there.
 Is that correct?

 Sen. Seth Lewis: That's correct.
 The seat actually was made in the remapping, so there was not an incumbent.
 It was an open seat in 2022.

-JG: Oh, okay, So you went on the fact-finding trip to Germany.
+JG: Oh, okay.
+So you went on the fact-finding trip to Germany.
 Tell me briefly about your experiences.

 SSL: Sure.
 We learned a lot.
-The country of Germany does fund majority of infrastructure, which is significantly different.
+The country of Germany does fund the majority of infrastructure, which is significantly different.
 But as far as coordinating schedules, as far as coordinating transit lines, I think there's a lot we can do here stateside, that we can learn from those models that we can implement here, which is what the [Northern Illinois Transit Authority] board is being charged with in the 85 pages of [HB 3438 legislation that passed the State Senate on May 31, but wasn't voted on by the House] that has already been developed, which I can agree with.
 A lot of it is building off of what we learned in Germany, and then that's related to safety.
 How do we keep the transit system safe?
 How do we have a single fare system?
 How do we have a single application, for example, on your phone, in which to maneuver to different transit lines that are owned by different transit agencies, things that we've been looking for here stateside for decades.

 JG: So can you give me a description of how transit plays out to your constituents?
 What lines do people use?
 What buses are popular there?
 How important is it to your constituents that we save transit and preferably upgrade it?